 - 1. Background: monitoring strategy and timetable - 2.
-Statistical Methods - 2.1 For the detection of trends - 2.2 Adjusting Down syndrome trends for in-utero survival and maternal age - 2.3 "Pan-Europe" trend detection - 2.4 For the detection of clusters - 2.5 History of changes to the statistical software - 3.
-Use of the EUROCAT Data Management Programme (EDMP) at local level - 4.
+Statistical Methods - 2.1 Detection of trends - 2.2 Adjusting Down syndrome, Edward syndrome and Patau syndrome trends for inutero survival and maternal age - 2.3 "Pan-Europe" trend detection - 2.4 Detection of clusters - 2.5 History of changes to the statistical software - 3.
+Use of the EUROCAT Data Management Program (EDMP) at local level - 4.
 How to investigate trends and clusters identified by monitoring - 4.1 Guidelines for the preliminary investigation of trends - 4.2 Guidelines for the preliminary investigation of clusters - 4.3 Reporting the results of investigations to Central Registry - 4.4 Next steps in investigation